ca1ming/step-generate-version/README.md

 * go to the details of the application and you will find the values for the parameters of this step.

 # What's new
+- link to blog post on how to use this for your android builds.
 - set environment variable GENERATED_BUILD_NR with the value returned from the versioning service

 # Options